feathersjs/docs/api/application.md

 $ npm install feathers --save
 ```

-The core `feathers` module provides the ability to initialize a new Feathers application which allows to register and retrieve [services](./services.md), configure plugins and set global configuration options.
+The core `feathers` module provides the ability to initialize new Feathers application instances.
+Each instance allows for registration and retrieval of [services](./services.md), plugin configuration, and getting and setting global configuration options.
 An initialized Feathers application is referred to as the **app object**.

 ```js
 // To create a Feathers server application